yjl9903/dotfiles/README.md

 + [fd](https://github.com/sharkdp/fd): A simple, fast and user-friendly alternative to 'find'
 + [bore](https://github.com/ekzhang/bore): bore is a simple CLI tool for making tunnels to localhost
 + [delta](https://github.com/dandavison/delta): A syntax-highlighting pager for git, diff, and grep output

+### General

++ [alist](https://alist.nn.ci/): A file list program that supports multiple storage, powered by Gin and Solidjs.
++ [rclone](https://rclone.org/): Rclone is a command-line program to manage files on cloud storage.

 ### npm